 3) Talk about the mission in ALL of your communication with volunteers.

 Finally, and most importantly, don’t take it for granted that your volunteers know and always remember it and their connection to it.
 Be sure everyone’s work is grounded in the mission by integrating it into all communications with your volunteers.
 Volunteers will feel more invested if they are reminded why their work is important.
 Then, they will be more likely to spread the word about your ministry and it’s mission – giving you more and more volunteers excited to serve in ministry at your church!
 It’s a circle that can just keep on giving.

 A couple tips for integrating your mission into ministry communication:

-- Put your mission in your email signature.
+1) Put it in your email signature.
 This way it is always there, even if you forget.

-- When you email your volunteers about their schedules, work your mission into your messaging.
+2) When you email your volunteers about their schedules, work it into your messaging.
 If you’re using a program like Ministry Scheduler Pro to communicate with volunteers, you can save scheduling emails with mission-specific language, so you can easily load those emails and send them when you need.

-- Best, and most importantly, of all, try to have an annual meeting or event each year that renews everyone’s investment in your mission.
-Whether it’s a brainstorming meeting that allows volunteers to articulate their ideas for fulfilling the church’s mission in the coming year or an activity that brings the community together, a chance to check in and make sure that everyone is engaged in your mission can go a long way.
+3) Best, and most importantly, of all, try to have an annual meeting or event each year that renews everyone’s investment in your mission.
+Whether it’s a brainstorming meeting that allows volunteers to articulate their ideas for fulfilling the church’s mission in the coming year or an activity that brings the community together, a chance to check in and make sure that everyone is engaged in it can go a long way.

 This blog was written by Raina Hanson of Ministry Scheduler Pro.
 Previously one of their favorite clients, Raina joined the team at Rotunda software in 2014.
 With degrees in theology and mathematics, she uses her background and experience helping churches free up time spent in administrative work to focus more on the other parts of ministry.